percona/everest-doc/docs/secure/Idp_integration.md

 You can configure OIDC on the Percona Everest's side using the CLI in headless mode or with the wizard.

+        !!! note "Note"
+            You must have obtained the `Issuer URL` and `Client ID` values from the [Configure OIDC on the providers's side](#example-oidc-configuration-on-the-providerss-side) section.

 To configure OIDC using the headless mode, run the following command:

     everestctl settings oidc configure --issuer-url=http://url.com --client-id=<your-app-client-id